appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-bitbucket.md

 />

 Upon successful completion of the run, you can monitor the pipeline's status, access detailed log information from its execution, and gather various other data.
+For information see [Bitbucket pipelines](https://support.atlassian.com/bitbucket-cloud/docs/view-your-pipeline/).

-## Test the Continuous Delivery
+## Test the continuous delivery

 Follow these steps to test continuous delivery after you have committed the YAML workflow file and added the bearer token: